Poker Interview with Ned-Bg - A Poker Pro with 500,000$+ Winnings

 A: I won a $44 Bounty Builder one year ago.

 Q: How was the field of the tournament?
 Did the fact that it was not a regular Sunday Warm Up but a SCOOP event made more weak players (players from satellites) sign up?

-A: There were more player than other Sunday tournaments so for sure there were more non-professionals.
-But the tournament was deep and at the end, mainly good players survived.
-There were a lot of winning players when we were deep, but I ended up running very good.
+A: There were more players than other Sunday tournaments so for sure there were more non-professionals.
+But the tournament was deep and in the end, mainly good players survived.
+There were a lot of winning players when we were deep, but I ended up running very well.

 Q: On the other hand, who was the player/players who gave you most headache during the tournament?

 A: I didn’t remember anyone that gave me any headaches.
 I don’t mean I outplayed everyone- I mean – I played my game, I tried to adjust right and that’s it.